pechristodoulou/Advanced-Programming/ex0.1/README.md

 # Performance measurement #

-The task here is to carry out a performance measurement using the `time` program, running both the C++ and the Python version of each code.
+The task here is to carry out a performance measurement using the `time` program, running both the C++ and the Python version of each code (which you will find in the subdirectories `nbody`, `mandelbrot`, and `spectral-norm`).
 A general way to determine the time needed for an *executable* program (see below) to run is the following:

     time ./myexe args

-where `args` are any run-time arguments to the program.
-(The `./` prefix is not needed if you have the "current working directory" `.` in your `PATH` environment variable; however, doing so is generally considered bad practice, as it is insecure.)
+where `args` are any run-time arguments to the program `myexe`, which is assumed to reside in your current working directory.
+(The `./` prefix is not needed if you have the current working directory `.` in your `PATH` environment variable; however, doing so is generally considered bad practice, as it is insecure.)
 Note that all three programs take arguments that will affect the computing time needed.

 In the Python case you would replace `myexe` with `python3 mypython.py` (note that Python2 will likely fail to work):